 Does our call committee reflect our mission needs?
 Do we have a wide diversity of ages, length of membership, interests and a gender balance on our call committee?
 Is our call committee made up of people committed to the future mission of our congregation?

-The pastoral call committee's primary responsibility is to interview pastoral candidates recommended by the bishop and observe them in the conduct of worship.
+The pastoral call committee's primary responsibility is to interview pastoral candidates recommended by the bishop.
 The call committee is responsible for making specific recommendations of a pastoral candidate for consideration by the congregation council.